brightonm/population_size_estimation/README.md

-# population_size_estimation
+# Population Size Estimation

-Implementation of two basic methods of population size estimation used in ecology calle Mark and Recapture
+Implementation of two basic methods of population size estimation used in ecology called Mark and Recapture (https://en.wikipedia.org/wiki/Mark_and_recapture)